7AtAri/Fortgeschrittene_Softwaretechnik_Project/README.md

 ### 7 - Unit-Tests
-My project's [unit-tests](https://github.com/7AtAri/Fortgeschrittene_Softwaretechnik_Project/blob/main/src/unittest/python/bot_test.py) are are integrated in the project's github action workflow, the tests are executed at every push and pull to the repository.
+My project's [unit-tests](https://github.com/7AtAri/Fortgeschrittene_Softwaretechnik_Project/blob/main/src/unittest/python/bot_test.py) are integrated in the project's github action workflow.
+This means that the tests are executed at every push and pull to the repository.
 This way I can test my own code as well as my code's outside dependencies.
 If the civil-service website's functionality is changed in a way that effects my project as well, for example, if a button is no longer on the page, the automated tests will let me know.
-You can also run the tests locally with:

-python3 -m unittest -v src/unittest/python/bot_test.py

 ### 8 - Continuous Delivery: